Omega Station: Plot

 Bezzerides takes Laura to a bus station, telling her to go to Seattle for a new life.
 Velcoro goes to the train station at Anaheim to meet with Lenny, confronting him for shooting him and his incoming plan.
 As Holloway shows up, Velcoro shows him and they sit on a bench, with Lenny behind them, but with Burris nearby.
 Using a wire, Velcoro claims to have the hard drive and demands the diamonds, also having him reveal his involvement in Amarilla's death and his partnership with Tony.
 Holloway then claims that Laura was Caspere's illegitimate daughter, prompting an angry Lenny to attempt to stab him, only to be shot by Burris.
 Bezzerides, who arrived at the location, also starts shooting but in the chaos, the crowd steps on the wire, destroying their evidence and forcing her and Velcoro to escape.
 Lenny then stabs Holloway until both are gunned down by law officials.

 Velcoro and Bezzerides take refuge with Semyon at his bunker.
 While talking to Bezzerides, Semyon tells her she should leave for Barquisimeto and deliver a message to Jordan.
 Semyon suggests to Velcoro to strike back at their enemies and he decides to do it.
 Velcoro and Semyon then intercept a Catalast meeting at a cabin in the woods and they kill everyone, including Osip and McCandless (Jon Lindstrom).
 They also steal $12 million, which they equally split, and they part ways, intending to meet in Barquisimeto.

 Bezzerides informs Velcoro that Dr. Pitlor (Rick Springfield) has been killed and both agree to meet soon.
 He then drives to meet with Chad (Trevor Larcom) at school, where he is overjoyed to see him with his father's police badge.
-Chad notices him and they silently exchange a look at each other before he leaves.
+Chad notices him and they both salute and silently exchange a look at each other before he leaves.
 He returns to his car, discovering that hitmen have put a transponder.
 Instead of removing it, he drives off with the car as he is being followed by a black SUV.
 Meanwhile, Semyon is intercepted by the Mexican cartel and is driven to an unknown location.